metrorailings/OwlBlog/content/posts/week-5-quick-insights.md

 ## Cardinals @ Bengals

 Cardinals cannot seemingly stop Joe Mixon from running between the tackles.
+One of the Bengals' successful drives was predicated on Mixon being able to run all over the Cardinals.